symfony/symfony-docs/guides/translation.rst

 can use ``-Inf`` and ``+Inf`` for the infinite.

 .. note::
-    Symfony uses the `ISO 31-11`_ for intervals notation.
+   Symfony2 uses the `ISO 31-11`_ for intervals notation.

 The translator
 :method:`Symfony\\Component\\Translation\\Translator::transChoice` method